Dr. Julia Büchele

 University of Basel, Petersgraben 52, second floor, 205.3

 Applied Qualitative Data Analysis

 A large body of literature explores and describes different research methods and qualitative data analyses tools.
 But the challenge often remains as to how to apply a chosen method to one’s own data.
 How do we get from choosing the suitable analysis tool to actually organize, disassemble, re-assemble, code, and interpret our data?
 This colloquium will provide the space to present excerpts of data (field notes, recorded or transcribed interviews, film material, archive material etc.) and generate in-depth discussions with fellow PhD candidates about your own research data.
 The idea is to create a space, where we can discuss our data analyses and jointly develop them further.
 In each session, 1-2 people will bring data they wish to discuss and analyze together.
 You may present problems and dead-ends to find possible solutions in the group.
 Either you come with a clear idea about what kind of method you wish to apply for the data presented or we can engage in open-ended discussions about possible kind(s) of method(s) you could use.
 You can bring analyzed excerpts of your data to discuss the codes with the group, or we can look at an excerpt of your data that you have not yet analyzed.
 It should be a space to be used corresponding to your needs.

 Data can be discussed in either German or English.
 The general language will be English but we may organize an all-German session if there is a group of people with data in German only.

-The course will take place once a week on Tuesday afternoon from 2 to 4 p.m.
+The course will take place every second week on Tuesday afternoon from 2 to 4 p.m.

-Please write an email to Julia Büchele (email@example.com) before the first session if you would like to participate.
+Please write an email to Julia Büchele (firstname.lastname@example.org) if you would like to participate.

 Veranstaltung übernehmen als iCal